-Dry-cleaners store and handle a range of chemicals, many of which are hazardous; some may be flammable, others may be toxic (e.g. carcinogenic or sensitising) or corrosive.
+Dry-cleaners store and handle a range of chemicals, many of which are hazardous substances; some may be flammable, others may be toxic (e.g. carcinogenic or sensitising) or corrosive.
 Many present an airborne risk as well as a risk from contact with the skin.

 - solvents, such as perchloroethylene (PERC), aromatic hydrocarbon solvents (for example, stoddard solvent), carbon disulfide and ethyl ether

 - bleaches, such as hydrogen peroxide and sodium hypochlorite

 - spotting agents, such as acetic acid, amyl acetate, aqueous ammonia, hydrofluoric acid and oxalic acid.

 Careful management of these is important to protect people and the environment.

 Most dry-cleaners use PERC because it has a number of convenient properties.
 Its high grease solvency allows shorter processing times than other dry-cleaning solvents, giving improved productivity.
 It's also chemically and thermally stable under normal conditions of use in an enclosed dry-cleaning machine.
 Some properties are a disadvantage; PERC is both toxic and ecotoxic and can cause both immediate and chronic effects from over-exposure.
 Dry-cleaners must avoid inhaling solvent vapour, contact with the skin and eyes, or ingesting the solvent.

 Using your substances and complying with the Health and Safety at Work (Hazardous Substances) Regulations 2017